MariuszJozef/GEANT4-Example5-NeutronInteractions/README.md

-# GEANT4-MinimalExample5-SensitiveDetector
+# GEANT4-Example5-SwitchInteractions
-This is a demonstration of how to set up a sensitive detector so as to register and read out signals due to interactions of radiation within that sensitive detector.
+This example shows how to switch on and off some radiation-matter interactions and MyPhysicsList or also how to instead of MyPhysicsList use some predefined physics lists, such as FTFP_BERT or QBBC.
 (Coming soon ...)